https://github.com/tfmake/tfmake

 init Initialize the data directory for Terraform execution.

-makefile Generate a Makefile for Terraform execution.
+generate Create a Makefile to orchestrate the Terraform execution.

 run Run the generated Makefile for Terraform execution.